wiremock/wiremock.org/_site/docs/proxying.md

 # Proxy stub mappings

-Proxy responses are defined in exactly the same manner as stubs, meaning that the same request matching criteria can be used.
+Define proxy responses in exactly the same manner as stubs&endash;meaning that the same request matching criteria can be used.

 The following code will proxy all GET requests made to `http://<host>:<port>/other/service/.*` to